anhddo/ascii-rl-lib/Design.md

 12/12 - GUI For Both Simulation Engine
  - Complete a GUI that can display the training process for any RL-Learniing algorithm.
 Likely, this will be a ASCII terminal based GUI.

-# Comment on module type
+# Comment on module type and design
-4. See all .mli, excluding animation.mli and base_algorithm.mli because that likely will not find its way into the final submission.
+See all .mli, excluding animation.mli and base_algorithm.mli because that likely will not find its way into the final submission.

-6. See IMG_0235.JPEG for a flowchart of how information will flow
+See IMG_0235.JPEG for a flowchart of how information will flow